Institutional Biosafety Committee

 What is a Select Agent?

 The Anti-terrorism and Effective Death Penalty Act was passed in 1996 and built upon the Biological Weapons Anti-terrorism Act (1989) and other earlier anti-terrorism legislation.
 This legislation directed the Department of Health and Human Services (HHS) to develop and maintain a list of biological agents that could pose a severe threat to the public health and safety, and to regulate the transfer of such agents while maintaining the availability of these agents for research, education, and other legitimate purposes.
 In response to this legislation, the Centers for Disease Control and Prevention (CDC) and United States Department of Agriculture (USDA) developed a list of certain infectious agents and toxins, with additional provisions for recombinant organisms and drug resistant organisms and exemptions for research quantities and vaccine strains of organisms.
-This list of Select Agents can be found here.
+This list of Select Agents can be found here (htm) or download the PDF.

 In March of 2005, the HHS, USDA and CDC published the final rules which establish new stricter regulations for the possession, use and transfer of select biological agents and toxins that could pose a threat to human, animal and plant health and safety.